santtuniskanen/rustexp/programmingconcepts/README.md

 ### Scalar Types
 A `scalar` type represents a single value.
 In Rust we have four `primary` scalar types; ints, floats, bools and chars.
 #### Integer Types
+Integers are numbers without fractional component.
+In Rust we have signed and unsigned integers and they have an explicit size.
+The difference between unsigned and signed is that the former variant can only have positive values while the latter includes negative values.
+Signed numbers are stored using `two's complement representation`.

 #### Floating-point Types